 “Oh my God, I look like a pale chicken nugget.
 Take another one, please.”

 These self-insults are all over the internet, too.
 It’s like, a trend on Twitter to call yourself a potato.
 I laugh every time I see one of those jokes, but how stupid does that sound?
 It’s a trend to call yourself a potato.
 We get this shit from the internet because we think it’s funny, and then the impressionable kiddos in our lives really think this is how they should react when they see a picture of themselves.
-Regardless of whether we actually have bad self-esteem or just say these things because it makes people laugh, those kids don’t understand that.
-These girls just say these things because they think it’s the norm (maybe it is) and eventually, they’ll start to believe it.
+Regardless of whether we actually have bad self-esteem or just say these things because it makes people laugh, kids don’t understand that.
+These girls just say these things because they think it’s the norm (maybe it is) and eventually, they’ll start to believe what they say.

 We need to be more mindful of how we talk about ourselves in front of children.